davidtwco/rfcs/text/0000-build-std/1-background.md

 [Cargo registries][cargo-docs-registry], like crates.io, are centralised sources for crates.
-A registry's index is the interface between Cargo and the registry that Cargo queries to know which crates are available, what their dependencies are, etc. crates.io's registry index is a Git repository - [rust-lang/crates.io-index] - which is updated automatically by crates.io when crates are published, yanked, etc. Cargo can query registries using a Git protocol which caches the registry on disk, or using a sparse protocol which exposes the index over HTTP and allows Cargo to avoid Cargo having a local copy of the whole index, which has become quite large for crates.io.
+A registry's index is the interface between Cargo and the registry that Cargo queries to know which versions are available for any given crate, what its dependencies are, etc.

+Cargo can query registries using a Git protocol which caches the registry on disk, or using a sparse protocol which exposes the index over HTTP and allows Cargo to avoid Cargo having a local copy of the whole index, which has become quite large for crates.io.

+crates.io's registry index is exposed as both a HTTP API and a Git repository - [rust-lang/crates.io-index] - both are updated automatically by crates.io when crates are published, yanked, etc. The HTTP API is mostly used.

-Each crate in the registry has a JSON file, following [a defined schema][cargo-json-schema].
+Each crate in the registry index has a JSON file, following [a defined schema][cargo-json-schema] which is jointly maintained by the Cargo and crates.io teams.
 Crates may refer to those in other registries, but all non-`path`/`git` crates in the dependency graph must exist in a registry.
 As the registry index drives the building of Cargo's dependency graph, all non-`path`/`git` crates that end up in the dependency graph must be present a registry.

+When a package is published, Cargo posts a JSON blob to the registry which is not a index entry but has sufficient information to generate one. crates.io does not use Cargo's JSON blob, instead re-generating it from the `Cargo.toml` (this avoids the index and `Cargo.toml` from going out-of-sync due to bugs or malicious publishes).
+As a consequence, changes to the index format must be duplicated in Cargo and crates.io.
+Behind the scenes, data from the `Cargo.toml` extracted by crates.io is written to a database, which is where the index entry and frontend are generated from.

+Dependency information of crates in the registry are rendered in the crates.io frontend.

 Registries can have different policies for what crates are accepted.
 For example, crates.io does not permit publishing packages named `std` or `core` but